mayu-live/framework/klenod-plan.md

 Acceptance gate: the complete example and a newly generated application work in both development and production modes.

+## Follow-up candidates

+- [ ] Evaluate a small Klenod client-entry plugin for Mayu's browser runtime after the core migration is complete.
+It could replace the framework's shared `/.mayu/init.js` module, but should remain deferred while that endpoint is sufficient and keeps the client/session protocol explicit.

 ## Milestone 8 — Remove the old implementation and release

 - [ ] Delete `lib/mayu/modules`, Mayu's route builder, old asset